 Insert the eye bolt shank from the underside of the branch through the hole you drilled until it appears on the surface of the branch.

-Fasten it on to the branch using a nut and a washer ensuring the eyebolt bolt cannot fall of the branch.
+Fasten it onto the branch using a nut and a washer ensuring the eyebolt bolt cannot fall off the branch.
 Repeat the process on the second hole.

 This should be done with a lot of care since they will be the one holding everything.
-All the weight will be pulling on this bolts so its important to ensure that they are securely put in place.
+All the weight will be pulling on these bolts so it’s important to ensure that they are securely put in place.

 This method is the best regarding the health of the tree.
 The branch over time grows around the shank of the eye bolt making it even firmer which is actually a plus.